firebrandhq/silverstripe-hail/README.md

 - AuthorizationUrl: Full URL of the Hail authorization
 - RefreshRate: Time after which a Hail Object is considered outdated
 - EnableEmojiSupport: See [Emojis Support configuration](#emojis-support)
+- OnlyFetchPublishedObjects: By default the Hail module only fetches published objects, you can change this behavior by setting this value to false

 *Default configuration:*